 03 of 10

-- To clean the curler, wet a cotton pad or ball with rubbing alcohol and wipe down all the surfaces that come in contact with your eyes.
+- To clean the curler, wet a cotton pad or ball with rubbing alcohol or hydrogen peroxide and wipe down all the surfaces that come in contact with your eyes.

 - Rinse with plain cool water because the alcohol may dry out any rubber or plastic components.